anjalianjuz/Quotes/English/Quotes_English.md

 > If you are always trying to be normal you will never know how amazing you can be. - Maya Angelou.

 > Many of life's failures are people who did not realize how close they were to success when they gave up. -Thomas A. Edison

+> Life is a long lesson in humility.